 How do I pick up an application?

-All eligible candidates MUST attend one of seven information sessions scheduled during the Fall 2012 semester.
+All eligible candidates MUST attend one of eight information sessions scheduled during the Fall 2013 semester.
 After interested students attend one information session, they will receive an application.
 The dates are as follows:

-Tuesday, November 6th at 8:00 pm in 5th Floor Lounge in McMahon Hall
+- Tuesday, November 12th at 4pm 5th Floor Lounge

 If you have any questions, do not hesitate to ask!
 We hope to see you at an information session soon!